Module checking of pushdown multi-agent systems: Decision procedures

 \begin{cor} Pushdown module-checking for $\ATLStar$ is in \FOUREXPTIME\ while pushdown module-checking for $\ATL$ is \TWOEXPTIME-complete.
 Moreover, for a fixed $\ATLStar$ state formula (resp., $\ATL$ formula), the pushdown module-checking problem is \EXPTIME-complete. \end{cor}

 In Section~\ref{sec:LowerBound}, we provide a lower bound for $\ATLStar$ matching the upper bound in the corollary above.
 We present now the proof of Theorem~\ref{theo:EmptinessACG} which is based on a reduction to the emptiness problem of parity \NPTA.
-For simplicity, we assume that the set $B$ in the statement of Theorem~\ref{theo:EmptinessACG} is empty (the general case where $B\neq \emptyset$ is similar).
-Given an open \PMS\ $\PS$ over $\Prop$ and a parity $\ACG$ $\Au$ over $2^{\Prop}$, we construct in single exponential time a parity $\NPTA$ $\Pu$ accepting suitable encodings of the strategy trees of $\GS(\PS)$ which are accepted by $\Au$.
+Given an open \PMS\ $\PS$ over $\Prop$ and a parity $\ACG$ $\Au$ over $2^{\Prop\cup B }$, we construct in single exponential time a parity $\NPTA$ $\Pu$ over $2^{\Prop\cup B }$ accepting the $B$-labeling extensions of suitable encodings of the environment strategy trees of $\GS(\PS)$ which are accepted by $\Au$.
+Since the set $B$ just occurs in the input alphabet $2^{\Prop\cup B }$ and the behaviour of $\GS(\PS)$ does not depend on $B$, for simplicity and without loss of generality, we assume that the set $B$ in the statement of Theorem~\ref{theo:EmptinessACG} is empty.